Clinical UM Guideline

 Lumbar fusion is considered not medically necessary when the criteria listed above are not met, including but not limited to:

-Lumbar artificial intervertebral disc (LAID) implantation is considered medically necessary when ALL of the following are met:
+Lumbar TDA is considered medically necessary when ALL of the following indications are met (1, 2, 3, 4, 5, AND 6):

 Not Medically Necessary:

-Lumbar artificial intervertebral disc (LAID) implantation is considered not medically necessary for all other indications not listed above as medically necessary.
+Lumbar TDA is considered not medically necessary for all other indications not listed above as medically necessary.

-Lumbar artificial intervertebral disc (LAID) implantation at more than one spinal level is considered not medically necessary for all indications.
+Lumbar TDA at more than one spinal level is considered not medically necessary for all indications.

-Hybrid LAID/Lumbar Fusion (lumbar artificial intervertebral disc at one level at the same time as lumbar fusion at a different level) is considered not medically necessary.
+Hybrid lumbar TDA/Lumbar Fusion (lumbar total disc arthroplasty at one level at the same time as lumbar fusion at a different level) is considered not medically necessary.

 The following codes for treatments and procedures applicable to this guideline are included below for informational purposes.
 Inclusion or exclusion of a procedure, diagnosis or device code(s) does not constitute or imply member coverage or provider reimbursement policy.
 Please refer to the member's contract benefits in effect at the time of service to determine coverage or non-coverage of these services as it applies to an individual member.